-Literally translated to cream heart, coeur a la creme is a French dessert that’s typically made in a heart-shaped mold.
+Literally translated to cream heart, coeur à la crème is a French dessert that’s typically made in a heart-shaped mold with holes in it for draining.
 While the mold isn’t mandatory, it sure makes this dessert a pretty sight to see, especially for a holiday like Valentine’s Day.

 I love the dark red color that you get when you incorporate the blackberries.
 That said, you can also use any kind of fruit that will soften up/purée well.